spwn3r49sd3r00/logicbomb-reverse-shell/README.md

 To Do:

-1. Work more on a user based priviledge esclation technique.
+1. Work more on a user based priviledge escalation technique.
 2. Find a way to punch a hole through firewall in order to avoid instant blocking of the ports, if any.
 3. Find alternative way to regenerate another ports, in case gets killed by processids.